-You could ask 10 different individuals what they think ‘community’ is and receive 10 completely different answers, which is why it’s not unusual to find a Community Manager (CM) involved in everything from marketing, support, customer success, social media, and a number of other random duties.
+You could ask 10 different individuals what they think ‘community’ is and you'll receive 10 completely different answers.
+This is why it’s not unusual to find a Community Manager (CM) involved in everything from marketing to support, customer success to Diversity, Equity, Inclusion & Belonging (DEI & B), and plenty in between.

 Because the community industry has largely gone undefined and touches so many different channels, the roles within it can be confusing.
 Companies conflate community with audience, confuse assisting customers as interacting with community members, or sometimes even assume anyone who is a CM is a social media expert.

-Specializations like Community Success Managers, Community Marketers, Community Operations, good old Community Managers (the OGs!), and a number of other unique titles will eventually make up this department.
+Specializations like Community Success Managers, Community Marketers, Community Engagement Managers, Community Operations, good old Community Managers (the OGs!), and many other unique titles will eventually make up this department.
 Of course, not every company will have a need or want for all of these different roles, and there will always be some overlap of responsibilities because of that.
 But most importantly, community will finally have a seat at the table.

 Community Success Managers

 The core function, however, will likely tie back to whatever is necessary for a community to succeed.
-For example, at Commsor we expect a Community Success Manager to be a multifaceted role, consisting of something similar to account management, in tandem with light community marketing and community management.
+For example, at Commsor a Community Success Manager is a multifaceted role, consisting of something similar to account management, in tandem with light community marketing and community management.